Last updated: May 29, 2026

 |---|---|---|---|

-| Severe swelling, fever, trouble swallowing, or jaw injury | 9-1-1 or emergency room | Ask for help with infection or injury first. | The hospital may not do fillings, dentures, or root canals. |
+| Swelling, fever, heavy bleeding, or jaw injury | 9-1-1 or emergency room | Treat danger signs first. | It may not fix the tooth. |

-| You have Wyoming Medicaid | Call a Medicaid dental provider | Ask what adult dental services are covered before the visit. | Adult coverage is limited, and the dentist must take Medicaid. |
+| You have Wyoming Medicaid | Medicaid dental office | Ask if adult service is covered. | Coverage is limited. |

-| You need major dental work and can wait | Donated Dental Services | Ask if your county is open for applications. | Wyoming DDS is open only in some counties right now. |
+| You need major care and can wait | DDS | Ask if your county is open. | Not for emergencies. |

-| You are a veteran | VA dental office | Ask if your VA dental class covers your care. | VA dental rules are not the same as VA medical care. |
+| You are a veteran | VA dental office | Ask if your VA class covers care. | VA dental rules are separate. |

-Main dental help for Wyoming seniors
+Main dental help options for Wyoming seniors

-| Program | What it may help with | Who may qualify | Where to apply |
+| Option | What it may help with | Who may qualify | Where to start |

 |---|---|---|---|

-| Donated Dental Services | Donated dental treatment for serious needs | People 65+, disabled adults, or medically fragile adults with no other way to pay | Dental Lifeline Network |
+| Donated Dental Services | Donated treatment for serious dental needs | Adults over 65, disabled adults, or medically fragile adults | Check Dental Lifeline Network |

-| Senior Smiles | Free dental insurance when open | Wyoming residents 65+ with no dental insurance and income at or below 200% of poverty | Delta Dental of Wyoming Foundation |
+| Senior Smiles | Dental insurance when enrollment is open | Wyoming residents 65+ who meet income and insurance rules | Check Delta Dental of Wyoming Foundation |

-| VA dental care | Dental care for eligible veterans | Veterans who meet VA dental benefit rules | VA dental office |
+| VA dental care | Dental care for eligible veterans | Veterans who meet VA dental rules | Call VA dental |

 Wyoming Medicaid dental coverage